 The projects that are being financed by the loan must have clear environmental benefits, which will be assessed by the borrower.
-Examples of projects that have clear environments benefits include renewable energy products, green buildings, sustainable water and wastewater management.
+Examples of projects that have clear environmental benefits include:

 The borrower of a green loan must inform its lenders of the project’s environmental sustainability objectives and is required to disclose any green standards or certifications that the project is hoping to meet.

 #3 Dedicated account to manage proceeds